waylonflinn/benchtap/README.md

 # benchtap

-Simple, accurate benchmarking in a browser with tap output and in interface based on tape
+Simple, accurate benchmarking in a browser with tap output and an interface based on tape.

 # usage